-The SHP has accommodated for many people of varying beliefs and faiths.
+The SHP has accommodated many people of varying beliefs and faiths.
 Many people who have associated with different denominations have participated in the program.
 There are also many differing views within the Uniting Church.
 However, it is vital that every Student House member actively participates in the program and that they are respectful and tolerant of their housemates’ beliefs and faith, and that of the Uniting Church in Australia.

 Our community is made up of young adults, typically aged 18 to 25.
-There have been participants who are older than this, but if you are considering applying and over 22 years of age, please think about whether you will be able to relate with other younger members as you maybe in a different stage of life.
+There have been participants who are older than this, but if you are considering applying and over 22 years of age, please think about whether you will be able to relate with younger members as you maybe in a different stage of life.
 The support worker can help with this.

 Who is the Community Made Up Of?

 The students are young adults (18-25) from a variety of backgrounds, studying different things and possibly at very different stages in their particular faith journey.
 There are two five-bedroom houses located side-by-side, near the corner of Sydney Road and Brunswick Rd.